Ehrlichiosis (canine): Diagnosis

 Diagnosis is achieved most commonly by serologic testing of the blood for the presence of antibodies against the ehrlichia organism.
 Many veterinarians routinely test for the disease, especially in enzootic areas.
 During the acute phase of infection, the test can be falsely negative because the body will not have had time to make antibodies to the infection.
 As such, the test should be repeated.
 A PCR (polymerase chain reaction) test can be performed during this stage to detect genetic material of the bacteria.
 The PCR test is more likely to yield a negative result during the subclinical and chronic disease phases.
 In addition, blood tests may show abnormalities in the numbers of red blood cells, white blood cells, and most commonly platelets, if the disease is present.
 Uncommonly, a diagnosis can be made by looking under a microscope at a blood smear for the presence of the ehrlichia morulae, which sometimes can be seen as intracytoplasmic inclusion bodies within a white blood cell.

 Prognosis

 The prognosis is good for dogs with acute ehrlichiosis.
 For dogs that have reached the chronic stage of the disease, the prognosis is guarded.
 When bone marrow suppression occurs and there are low levels of blood cells, the animal may not respond to treatment.

 Treatment

 Supportive care must be provided to animals that have clinical signs.
 Subcutaneous or intravenous fluids are given to dehydrated animals, and severely anemic dogs may require a blood transfusion.
-Treatment for ehrlichiosis involves the use of antibiotics such as tetracycline or doxycycline for a period of at least six to eight weeks; response to the drugs may take one month.
+Treatment for ehrlichiosis involves the use of antibiotics such as tetracycline or doxycycline for a period of three to four weeks; Alternatively minocycline or rifampicin can be used as a second option.
 Treatment with macrolide antibiotics like clarithromycin and azithromycin is being studied.
 In addition, steroids may be indicated in severe cases in which the level of platelets is so low that the condition is life-threatening.